Grand River (Ohio): 2006 flood

 On July 28, 2006, the Grand River overflowed its banks and caused a state of emergency in Lake County and Ashtabula County due to flooding.
 The river reached 11 feet above flood level, a 500-year flood, due to a 1,000-year 48-hour rain.
 The flooding was so powerful that it caused a tributary (Paine Creek) to change course in at least one location.
 The area was subsequently declared a Federal Disaster area.

 History

 The first settlers of the Western Reserve landed at Fairport Harbor before they began the overland portion of their journey South to settlements such as Burton.

+The area once boasted several Native American sites, including a mysterious Mound enclosure at what is now Fairport Harbor and several rock pile mounds in Northwestern Trumbull county, within a swampland that is now mostly part of the Grand River Wildlife Preserve (not to be confused with the Conservation Area).
+We now know the rock piles are likely Algonquian built and were known as Spirit Stones, though Iroquoians may have made them too.
+They may have been placed by the Ottawa, the Whittlesey or an other, older forgotten culture and were shrines for spirits worshipped in the area.
+The Mound enclosure may have been a Hopewell addition that served to enclose a sacred place of worship.
+An Erie village has been archaeologically documented on private land in Windsor, directly off of one of the river's tributaries and a now completely removed burial ground was found in Parkman, again, off of one of the river's tributaries.

 Variant names

 According to the Geographic Names Information System, the Grand River has also been known historically as: